54UL/uDisplay/README.md

 ## AUTORS
-adafruit: i took the comand table from the arduiono library from their ssd1306 implementation.
+adafruit: i took the comand table from the arduino library from their ssd1306 implementation.